 "This was a tradition that was truly from the ground up rather than the top down and happening in highly formal settings.
 The use of social media has made this more widespread," says Bock, a professor of interdisciplinary, gender and ethnic studies at UNLV, whose publications have included “Ku Klux Kasserole and Strange Fruit Pies: A Shouting Match at the Border in Cyberspace” and "‘What Happens Here, Stays Here’: Selling the Untellable in a Tourism Advertising Campaign.”

 She began photographing the caps and gathering the stories behind them.
-Last year, she launched an official study and approached the Center for Folklore Studies at Ohio State University (where she received her master’s and doctoral degrees) to help create a digital archive of the materials.
+In 2016, she launched an official study and approached the Center for Folklore Studies at Ohio State University (from which she received her master’s and doctoral degrees) to help create a digital archive of the materials.
 Officially titled “Decorated Mortarboards: Forms and Meanings,” the project invites participation through surveys, interviews, and social media posts with #gradcaptraditions.